DaniArnaout/DaniArnaout.github.io/menu/collection-view/README.md

 ### Build the UI

-* Open `Main.storyaboard` and delete the default View Controller you see
+* Open `Main.storyboard` and delete the default View Controller you see

 * Drag an instance of `UICollectionViewController` From the menu bar choose `Editor" → "Embed in" → "Navigation Controller`